hpssjellis/tinyMLjs/ictp2023presentation.md

 <a href="#tinymljs-gotchas"> Next Page </a>

 Now it is time to test your model.
-Load more datz
+Load more data, clean if needed and click ```Classify Data```<br>
+Note: The code to be loaded onto the Nano33BleSense (Rev1) is in the textarea so it is easy to copy<br>

 <img src="https://github.com/hpssjellis/tinyMLjs/assets/5605614/3fcb12d2-67f4-4f32-ad52-55c0ae58b699" alt="chart" title="chart"  width="900px" />